AdrianoW/IDS-test/README.md

 * *Which Github link should I submit?*
 You should submit the URL for the top-level root of your repository.
 For example, this repo would be submitted by copying the URL `https://github.com/InsightDataScience/cc-example` into the appropriate field on the application.
 Please do NOT try to submit your coding challenge using a pull request, which will make your source code publicly available.

+* *May I use R or other analytics programming languages to solve the challenge?*
+While you may use any programming language to complete the challenge, it's important that your implementation scales to handle large amounts of data.
+Many applicants have found that R is unable to process data in a scalable fashion, so it may be more practical to use another language.